goschtl/zope/bluebream/website/docs/v1.0/glossary.rst

     The `Zope Foundation`_ is a not-for-profit organization that provides support for the Zope community and the Zope platform and its associated software.

   Zope 3
    A project `started in 2001`_ by the Zope community under the leadership of Jim Fulton.

+  Zope Public License
+   The ZPL_ has been certified as open source.
+It has also been designated as GPL compatible by the Free Software Foundation (FSF).

+  WSGI
+   The `Web Server Gateway Interface`_ defines a simple and universal interface between web servers and web applications or frameworks for the Python programming language.
+The latest version 3.0 of Python, released in December 2008, is already supported by mod_wsgi (a module for the Apache Web server).

+  Paste
+   Paste_ is a tool for using a Web Server Gateway Interface stack

+  PasteDeploy
+   PasteDeploy_ provides code to load WSGI applications and servers from URIs; these URIs can refer to Python Eggs for INI-style configuration files.
+Paste Script provides commands to serve applications based on this configuration file.

+  PasteScript
+   PasteScript_ is a pluggable command-line frontend, including commands to setup package file layouts

+  Separation of concerns
+   `Separation of concerns`_ (SoC) is the process of separating a computer program into distinct features that overlap in functionality as little as possible.

+  ZODB
+   The `Zope Object Database`_ provides an object-oriented database for Python that provides a high-degree of transparency.
+Applications can take advantage of object database features with few, if any, changes to application logic.
+ZODB includes features such as a plugable storage interface, rich transaction support, and undo.

+  ZCML
+   The `Zope Configuration Markup Language`_

+  Grok
+   Grok_ is a web application framework for Python developers.
+   It is aimed at both beginners and very experienced web developers.
+   Grok has an emphasis on agile development.
+Grok is easy and powerful.

 .. _Setuptools: http://peak.telecommunity.com/DevCenter/setuptools
 .. _Python based Build system:  http://www.buildout.org